 8 Car park ticket machines do not accept bronze coins, and because of the general lack of availability of 5p coins, parking tariffs are usually set to the nearest 10p.
 This practice is commonly adopted by local authorities.
-Although a tariff increase of 10p may be relatively low in monetary terms, it can be high in percentage terms depending upon the scale of the charge, particularly in relation to lower tariffs.
+Although a tariff increase

-- 9 For guide purposes, current car parking charges for neighbouring authorities are attached as Appendix A. - For information, in relation to parking in the vicinity of rail stations, the current day charge for the station car parks operated on behalf of Southeastern Trains is £6.70 at Sevenoaks, £6.00 at Swanley and £3.50 at Knockholt station.
+- 9 For guide purposes, current car parking charges for neighbouring authorities are attached as Appendix A. - 10 For information, in relation to parking in the vicinity of rail stations, the current day charge for the station car parks operated on behalf of Southeastern Trains is £6.70 at Sevenoaks, £6.00 at Swanley and £3.50 at Knockholt station.
 Annual season ticket charges at Sevenoaks are £1,212 for Car Park 4 (off Morewood Close) and £1,467 for Car Park 1 (adjacent the station).